bpkleer/typst-modern-acad-cv/lib.typ

   return headLabs
 }

-// Function cv-subcats-aut: This function processes and formats a dictionary of training or course information based on the specified language.
+// Function cv-auto-cats: This function processes and formats a dictionary of training or course information based on the specified language.
 The function retrieves and formats various fields such as title, subtitle, date, location, and description, and outputs them in a structured format.
 // Arguments:
 // - what: which subfile wanted to plot
 // - metadata: yaml file with paths
 // - language: A string representing the language code (e.g., "de" for German).
 This determines which language-specific fields to display.
 Defaults to "de".

-#let cv-subcats-aut(
+#let cv-auto-cats(
   what: "",
   metadata: (:),
   lang: "de"